 With full clone desktops, the user data cannot be extracted and injected on demand like what can be done for floating desktops.
 This is why vSAN stretched cluster is an ideal solution as it allows for the replication of the whole VM, regardless of what it contains.
 A key detail to point out are that we have one common set of Horizon Connection Servers and that they are all pinned to the one physical site via affinity rules. vSphere HA is leveraged to failover the Connection Servers to the other physical site in the case of maintenance/failures.

 There is vSAN stretched cluster information in the appendix of the View and vSAN Reference Architecture document.
 The use case described is for full clones.
 Non-persistent desktops are better handled with separate Pods/vSAN clusters per site, connected via CPA, as mentioned previously.
 This is detailed in the other user cases in the Reference Architecture.
 Here are some links to useful documentation on Horizon View with vSAN Stretched Cluster.

-- VMware Horizon with View and vSAN Reference Architecture Appendix H (link to vSAN Stretched Cluster appendix in RA)
+- VMware Horizon with View and vSAN Reference Architecture Appendix F (link to vSAN Stretched Cluster appendix in RA)

 - VMware vSAN Design and Sizing Guide for Horizon View Virtual Desktop Infrastructures (from 2014)

 AppVolumes Caveat: At the time of writing, there is no support for AppVolumes on any sort of Stretched Cluster at this time.
 That includes vSAN Stretched Cluster.
 The support statement (or lack thereof) appears on page 429 of Reference Architecture document listed above.

 Kudos to Graeme for this useful information.